 - 1.5 cups water (The original recipe called for 2 cups of water, but I find that the croquettes come out better if the grains are a little more al dente and a little less wet.)

-- 2 to 3 tablespoons olive oil, divided (The original recipe called for 4 Tablespoons of olive oil, but the croquettes end up quite rich.)
+- 2 to 3 tablespoons olive oil, divided (The original recipe called for 4 Tablespoons of olive oil, but with all the cheese the croquettes end up quite rich.)

 - 2 large onions, chopped (About 8 ounces per onion, or 2.75 cups chopped onion.)